 His security was in his Father.
 He could trust the Father no matter what.
 He knew that the Father would work all things to the best.
 He knew that there would be joy beyond the cross, (Hebrews 12:2).
 He did not try to escape, run away, talk his way out of it, justify himself before Pontius Pilate, complain, defend Himself, get angry, or feel sorry for himself.
-He knew that the cross was the purpose for His life.
+He knew that the cross was the purpose of His life.

 This is further supported by Matthew 27:46 in George Lamsa’s translation from the Aramaic.
-Lamsa’s translation of “…my God, my God, why hast thou forsaken me!” is more correctly translated that it was for that event that his life had been spared for that day so that he could fulfill his destiny (as the perfect Passover Lamb, slain on the day of Passover).
+Lamsa’s translation of “my God, my God, why hast thou forsaken me!” is more correctly translated that it was for that event that his life had been spared for that day so that he could fulfill his destiny as the perfect Passover Lamb, slain on the day of Passover.

 Life is found in Christ.
 It is found in hearing and obeying the Father.
 It is in doing what He wants us to do that we find life.
-In seeking to save your (natural) life you will lose the real life (spiritual) that was your destiny in Christ.
-And in losing your life for His sake you will find it, (Matthew 16:25).
-Unless He is building the house, the labor is in vain, (Psalm 127:1).
+In seeking to save your natural life, you will lose the real-life (spiritual) that was your destiny in Christ.
+And in losing your life for His sake you will find it (Matthew 16:25).
+Unless He is building the house, the labor is in vain (Psalm 127:1).

 Preparing in the natural for what lies ahead in the transition of ages is like building a dingy in Noah’s day because you know a flood is coming.
 Catastrophic events will be necessary to tear down all of the kingdoms of Adam.
-They will also be of great importance in helping God’s people to reevaluate their priorities and to draw close to God that God may draw close to them, (James 4:8).
+They will also be of great importance in helping God’s people to reevaluate their priorities and to draw close to God that God may draw close to them (James 4:8).

-So what about storing food and having guns?
-My opinion doesn’t matter…only what God directs.
-That is what I’ve shared with you…what He has shared with me.
+So, what about storing food and having guns?
+My opinion doesn’t matter, only what God directs does.
+That is what I’ve shared with you, what He has shared with me.
 Do whatever God directs you to do.
 If He directs you to not do something, then doesn’t do it.